ValerieNguy/cse15l-lab-reports/Lab-Report-4-folder/lab-report-4-week-8.md

 Output from Test for Reviewed Repository:
 ![Output from Test for Reviewed Repo #1](labreport4_failed_snippet1.PNG)

+Both my repository and the reviewed repository didn't pass this test.
+They also both had the same output.

+## Snippet #2
 Expected Output From Snippet #2 According to VSCode Preview:
 [a.com, a.com(()), example.com]